mdickers47/ourabridge/README.md

 The next problem is that the callback often times out inside Oura.
 It can take several minutes before you receive the callback.
-But they have a Cloudflare WAF/?????? in front of your PUT request, which will time out and kill it after 60 seconds.
+But they have a CloudFront WAF/?????? in front of your PUT request, which will time out and kill it after 60 seconds.
 So it often happens that you send a PUT, wait 60 seconds, get a Cloudflare 504 boilerplate error, which your JSON parser can't parse by the way, and then you'll see the